focush67/mern-pdf-extractor-backend/README.md

 4. Get a MongoDB instance, and initialize your PrismaClient using `npx prisma generate`, and then push the changes by running `npx prisma db push`
 5. Start the server by running `npm run dev`

+## Issues
+The appication does the required tasks locally, however the render environment doesn't allow disk storage without a paid subscription, due to which file uploads on the server are not possible.
+However they are possible locally.

 ## Contact
 - Email: [sparshv70@gmail.com](mailto:sparshv70@gmail.com)